Claire is a member of our Surrey Group, and simply loves plants!

 I know the work we do raises funds which are important to keep the conservation of plants current, but it also gives me so much pleasure time and allows me some relaxing time in amongst my busy working life and raising my family."

-Philip is Head Gardener at Canterbury Cathedral where he holds the National Plant Collection of Hakonechloa macra and cvs, Ophiopogon japonicus cvs, and he has Aspidistra Elatior cvs. at his home.
+Philip is Head Gardener at Walmer Castle, and holds the National Plant Collection of Hakonechloa macra & cvs, Ophiopogon japonicus cvs, and Aspidistra elatior & sichuanensis cvs.
 He is also National Plant Collections Coordinator for the Kent branch of Plant Heritage.

 "I joined Plant Heritage a few years ago because I was thinking of starting a National Plant Collection, which was something I always wanted to have.

 Plant Heritage is an organisation very close to my heart.
 I am a self-confessed plantaholic and it is nice to be with a group of people who are passionate about plants too!
 The journal that you receive twice a year is brilliant as it really focuses on specific plants.

 I got my first collection status in 2014 and since then I have had displays in the Plant Heritage zone at RHS Hampton Court Palace Garden Festival (another thing I had always wanted to do), and I became Collections Coordinator and Chairman for the Kent group this year.
 Being Collections Coordinator is great fun.
 Each collector is so fond of the plant they collect, so you can geek out together without anyone thinking it is odd!
 It is also very nice to provide the help (that I once needed myself) to new potential Collection Holders."

 Read about more of our members in these profiles from Garden News Magazine: